 Colorado seeks compensation for these losses through offices that have been designated as trustees for the State’s natural resources.
 These Natural Resource Damages Trustees are committed to exercising, as appropriate, the State’s trusteeship to the fullest extent authorized by law to restore Colorado’s natural resources.

 In Colorado, the Attorney General, the Executive Director of the Colorado Department of Public Health and Environment (CDPHE), and the Executive Director of the Department of Natural Resources (DNR) or their delegates serve as the Natural Resource Damages Trustees (Trustees).
 They are responsible for acting on behalf of the public when Colorado’s natural resources are injured or destroyed as a result of an oil spill or release of hazardous substances.
-Currently, Cynthia H. Coffman, Colorado Attorney General; Martha E. Rudolph, Environmental Programs Director at CDPHE; and Bob Randall, Deputy Director of DNR serve as Colorado’s Natural Resource Damages Trustees.
+Currently, Philip J. Weiser, Colorado Attorney General, Jill Hunsaker Ryan, Executive Director, CDPHE, and Dan Gibbs, Executive Director, DNR serve as Colorado’s Natural Resource Damages Trustees.

 The Trustees authorize their staff, or trustee representatives, to evaluate contaminated sites for potential natural resource damage claims; conduct natural resource damage assessments; resolve natural resource damage claims through settlement or other legal action; and distribute funds received from responsible parties for restoration projects.
 When conducting trustee business the Trustees follow the Colorado Open Meetings Law (§ 24-6-401, et seq.
 C.R.S.).
 For materials and information about past meetings, click here.

 For information and materials about new projects, upcoming meetings, and more, click here